intel/sriov-fec-operator/spec/sriov-fec-operator-release-notes.md

 - Base images are updated to ubi9.1 instead of ubi8.6
 - Reduced RBAC permissions required by operator
 - Daemon now has readiness and liveliness probes
+- Removed mentions of Smart Edge Open from documentation.
+Operator is now standalone project.

 ***v2.4.0***
 - SriovFecClusterConfig.spec.physicalFunction.bbDevConfig field is now marked as 'required'